-Treatment is any topical antifungal drug.
-Examples include selenium sulfide shampoo 2.5% (in 10-min applications daily for 1 wk or 24-h applications weekly for 1 mo); topical azoles (eg, ketoconazole 2% daily for 2 wk); and daily bathing with zinc pyrithione soap 2% or sulfur-salicylic shampoo 2% for 1 to 2 wk.
+Treatment of tinea versicolor is any topical antifungal.
+Examples include selenium sulfide shampoo 2.5% applied to the skin (in 10-minute applications daily for 1 week or 24-hour applications weekly for 1 month); topical azoles (eg, ketoconazole 2% daily for 2 weeks); and daily bathing with pyrithione zinc soap 2% or sodium thiosulfate/salicylic acid shampoo 2% applied to the skin for 1 to 2 weeks.

-Hypopigmentation from tinea versicolor is reversible in months to years after the yeast has cleared.
+Hypopigmentation resulting from tinea versicolor is reversible in months to years after the yeast has cleared.

-Although tinea versicolor can occur in immunosuppressed patients, most affected patients are healthy.
+Although tinea versicolor can occur in patients who are immunosuppressed, most affected patients are healthy.

-The disorder is frequently diagnosed in the summer, but mainly because hypopigmented lesions become more obvious against tanned skin.
+The disorder is frequently diagnosed in the summer because hypopigmented lesions become more obvious against tanned skin.

 Try to confirm the diagnosis by finding hyphae and budding cells on potassium hydroxide wet mount of fine scale scrapings.